FythonDev/Rubika-SelfBot/README.md

 ## 🔧 Included Projects
 - [`rubika-group-manager`](./rubika-group-manager) — Full group management with ban, mute, welcome, content filtering, and user stats
-- *(More tools coming soon: auto-welcome, anti-link, user-info, and more)*

 ## 🚀 Highlights
 - Built with modular and scalable architecture